lbronsdijk/scooby/README.md

 Use Scooby to find your friends back at a crowed place, such as festivals, when 3G or 4G is letting you down.

 Scooby uses Multipeer Connectivity to setup a peer-to-peer network over WiFi and Bluetooth, to connected with other iOS devices.
-In short terms: you don't need a
+In short terms: you don't need a working data connection to get in touch with your friends on a festival.

 #### Requirements
 * iOS7 or higher.